Clear Gel Essentials: Your Skincare Checklist

 Hydrating Face Gels

-Packed with moisture-binding ingredients, a hydrating face gel is perfect for thirsty skin that doesn't want heavy creams.
+Packed with moisture-binding ingredients, a hydrating face gel is your kind of pick for thirsty skin that doesn't want heavy creams.
 They often contain hyaluronic acid or ceramides to plump and hydrate without feeling greasy.

 Aloe Vera Gels

 The OG soothing gel.
 Aloe vera gel calms irritated skin, reduces redness, and provides gentle hydration.
-It's brilliant for sunburn, post-shaving irritation, or just when your skin needs some TLC.
+It's worth a try for sunburn, post-shaving irritation, or just when your skin needs some TLC.

 Oil-Free Moisturising Gels

 These are game-changers for oily skin types.
 An oil-free moisturiser in gel form gives you all the hydration you need without adding shine or contributing to breakouts.
-They're also perfect under makeup.
+They're also your kind of pick under makeup.

 Soothing Skin Gels